datacarpentry/r-raster-vector-geospatial/_posts/R/dc-spatial-raster/2016-01-07-SR06-Plotting-Time-Series-Rasters-in-R.md

 ## About
 This tutorial covers how to improve plotting output using the `rasterVis` package in `R`.
-Specifically it covers using `levelplot()` and adding meaningful custom names to bands within a RasterStack.
+Specifically it covers using `levelplot()` and adding meaningful custom names to bands within a `RasterStack`.

 **R Skill Level:** Intermediate - you've got the basics of `R` down.